jupyterlab/jupyterlab/docs/source/user/extensions.rst

 Any information that JupyterLab persists is stored in its application directory, including settings and built assets.
-This is separate from where the Python package is installed (like in ``site_packages``) so that this folder is immutable.
+This is separate from where the Python package is installed (like in ``site_packages``) so that the install directory is immutable.

 The application directory can be overridden using ``--app-dir`` in any of the JupyterLab commands, or by setting the ``JUPYTERLAB_DIR``